How to design an Effective Landing Page

 – Add to cart and enjoy 50% this month

 Optimise for mobile

 Almost 56% of visitors come from mobile (see impact of mobile first index).
 Visitors will be driven away when they are frustrated with your mobile landing page.
-A poorly optimised mobile landing page typically has a slow loading speed, fonts and images of wrong sizes and a layout not designed for touch.
+A poorly optimised mobile landing page design typically has a slow loading speed, fonts and images of wrong sizes and a layout not designed for touch.

 To ensure that none of these happen, choose web themes with responsive design functionalities that will scale fonts and images according to device size.
 Compressing images and removing pop-ups can help improve loading speed.
 Another important element of mobile optimisation is building forms that are short, in a single column and are easy to read.

 It can be tempting to want to add more information or additional moving visuals on your landing page.
-A rule of thumb when coming to distractions is simply to remove anything on the landing page that does not get visitors to complete your goal.
+A rule of thumb when coming to distractions is simply to remove anything on the landing page design that does not get visitors to complete your goal.
 This might mean removing navigation bars, footers, pop-ups, chat boxes, and/or links to social pages.

 Make providing information easy

 How your form is designed affects the user experience.
 Consider the amount of information you are asking from them and the value of what you are giving in return.
 For example, asking for an address, company name, and interests for a generic newsletter sign-up will make visitors feel that they are giving more than receiving and reduce sign-up.

 Simple, clear form fields.
 Source: https://www.lemonade.com/

 Leverage on easy-to-select form fields such as radio buttons or multi-select checkboxes that reduce the need for typing.
 Remember to ensure that your form is mobile-friendly as a good number of your traffic will come from mobile browsing.